- Purchase the complete Expat Arrivals Vienna Guide (PDF)

-The areas and suburbs in Vienna are organised into 23 distinct districts, each with their own unique character and assortment of pros and cons.
+The areas and suburbs in Vienna are organised into 23 distinct districts (bezirke), each with their own unique character and assortment of pros and cons.
 Each of the districts has a name but are also universally known by their number.
-The first district is closest to the city centre and the succeeding districts move farther and farther outside the centre as the numbers increase.
+The first district is closest to the city centre, with the numbers increasing the further a district is from the centre.

 Districts 1 to 9 make up the inner city of Vienna.
 These areas tend to be much more densely populated than districts that are further away from the city centre.
 The major advantage of city living in Vienna is that residents have easy access to Vienna’s cultural offerings and best amenities.

 While there are no distinct expat areas of Vienna, generally speaking, young professionals tend to live closer to the city centre, while expats with families tend to live in districts further afield that lie in close proximity to good international schools.

 Vienna has a sophisticated transportation network so getting around isn’t much of an issue.
 Choosing where to live will depend significantly on an expat's lifestyle preferences, priorities and budget.
 Below are some of the most popular areas among Vienna’s expat population.

 City living in Vienna

 District 1, or the Innere Stadt, is the city’s most expensive area by far.
 It boasts a vast array of architectural delights including St Stephen’s Cathedral and the Hofburg Palace.

 Developers here have created luxury apartment buildings while maintaining the historic facade of the buildings.
 Rental properties are hard to come by in District 1, so expect to pay a hefty price.

 District 2 – Leapoldstadt